nclarius/pyPL/doc/parser.md

 # Issues

 - If the program is not responding or crashed, check the log file `pyPL/pyPL.log` for error messages.
 Please note that tableaus for largish (sets of) formulas may take a couple seconds to compute.
 - If the formula or structure you entered won't update, you probably made a typo.
-Unfortunately there are no error messages telling you what exactly went wrong; you will have to check back with this documentation to see where the issue might be.
+Unfortunately there are no error messages telling you what exactly went wrong; you will have to check back with this documentation to see where the problem might be.
-- If no output file opens and only a `.tex` file and no `.pdf` file was generated, compiling the `.tex` file via `pdflatex` probably went wrong.
-Try to compile the `.tex` file manually to see where the issue is (perhaps a missing package).
+- If no output file opens and a `.tex` file but no `.pdf` file was generated, compiling the `.tex` file via `pdflatex` probably went wrong.
+Try to compile the `.tex` file manually to see what the error is (perhaps a missing package).
 If LaTeX causes problems, select plain text instead of LaTeX PDF output in the settings.
 - If no output file opens, the automatic file opening via `xdg-open` probably isn't working on your machine.
 You can find all your output files in `pyPL/output`.